Royal Greenland

 Royal Greenland A/S is a Greenlandic fishing company.
 It is fully owned by the Greenlandic self-government and is the country's largest company.
 The company describes itself as "working locally and selling globally for the benefit of our 56,000 Greenlandic co-owners".
 The company has about 2,000 employees, of which approximately 1,300 are in Greenland.
 The company's headquarters are located in Nuuk.

-Royal Greenland's management consists of Preben Sunke (interim CEO), Jan H. Lynge (EVP and CFO), and Bodil Marie Damgaard (EVP HR and Communication).
+Royal Greenland's management consists of Toke Binzer (CEO), Jan H. Lynge (EVP and CFO), and Bodil Marie Damgaard (EVP HR and Communication).

-The company's board of directors includes Maliina Abelsen (chairperson), Niels Søren Thorsen (vice-chairperson), Preben Sunke, Karsten Høy, Arnanguaq Holm Olsen, Johan Bertelsen, Niels Ole Møller, and Sara Biilmann Egede.
+The company's board of directors includes Niels Søren Thorsen (chairperson), Preben Sunke, Karsten Høy, Arnanguaq Holm Olsen, Johan Bertelsen, Susanne Kure, Niels Ole Møller, and Sara Biilmann Egede.

 Fishing

 The company is engaged in core species such as cold-water shrimp, Greenland halibut, snow crab, and cod.
 Sales from the four catch groups account for 83% of the company's revenue of 5.622 billion Danish kroner.

 Royal Greenland's own fishing delivered 54,000 tons of raw materials in 2024, while independent fishermen delivered 57,544 tons of raw materials in the same year.

 The company has 49 factories in Greenland, Canada, and Germany, which process and package the catches into finished products.

 Royal Greenland's fleet consists of nine offshore trawlers for fishing shrimp, Greenland halibut, cod, and pelagic species, as well as one inshore shrimp trawler.
 The company launched a comprehensive fleet renewal program in 2019 to strengthen the company's competitiveness and product capacity.
 The program was completed in the summer of 2025 with the return of the fifth and final trawler, Kaassaassuk, which has the latest technology on board, including robotic palletizing.